-I suspect I am preaching to the converted for anybody who might read this, but some of the Golden Rules for the use of Free Camps are:
+I suspect I am preaching to the converted for anybody who might read this.
+However, here are some of the Golden Rules for the use of Free Camps:

 - Obey Local Signage or other information for conditions – time limits, grey water, pets, fires (may be seasonal), generators

 - Put ALL your rubbish in the bins and if full or no bins take it with you.
-(It is not acceptable to place bags of rubbish next to a full bin as the birds and other wildlife will have it scattered far and wide by the next day.)
+(It is not acceptable to place bags of rubbish next to a full bin.
+The birds and other wildlife will have it scattered far and wide by the next day.)

 - Empty your toilet cassettes into a Dump Point (or bury it responsibly in remote areas); do NOT use the bush as a toilet and if you must then use a shovel.

-- Responsibly direct your grey water if allowed, not just create a big “puddle” and do NOT run it towards a waterway
+- Responsibly direct your grey water if allowed.
+Do not just create a big “puddle” and do NOT run it towards a waterway

 - Respect your fellow campers

 - Put your campfire OUT when leaving your site.
 (We have personally rescued one camper’s motorhome from a fire left burning next to their awning and floor mat!)